SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-javascript/confirmed-delivery.md

       link: /blob/master/src/basic-samples/ConfirmedPublish/ConfirmedPublish.js
 ---

-This tutorial builds on the basic concepts introduced in [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial and will show you how to properly process publisher acknowledgements.
+This tutorial builds on the basic concepts introduced in [Persistence with Queues](../persistence-with-queues/) tutorial and will show you how to properly process publisher acknowledgements.
 Once an acknowledgement for a message has been received and processed, you have confirmed your persistent messages have been properly accepted by the Solace message router and therefore can be guaranteed of no message loss.

 ## Assumptions

 This tutorial assumes the following:

-*   You are familiar with Solace [core concepts]({{ site.docs-core-concepts }}){:target="_top"}.
+*   You are familiar with Solace [core concepts](https://docs.solace.com/PubSub-Basics/Core-Concepts.htm).
 *   You have access to Solace messaging with the following configuration details:
     *   Connectivity information for a Solace message-VPN
     *   Enabled client username and password

-One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here]({{ site.links-solaceCloud-setup}}){:target="_top"}.
+One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here](https://www.solace.com/cloud/).
 You can find other ways to get access to Solace messaging below.

 ## Goals